Grumman F9F Panther: Korean War

-During this maneuver, four Soviet MiG-15s opened fire, despite the fact that the countries were not at war.
-Williams opened fire on the tail MiG, which dropped out of formation, and was followed down by Williams's wingman.
-What followed was a 35-minute dogfight between Williams and six MiG-15s.
-The MiG-15 was a more capable plane, but Williams nevertheless succeeded in shooting down three more.
-He ascribed this to both sides doing as they were trained, but the Soviet pilots making mistakes.
-While heading back to the carriers, Williams was out of ammo, but still had one MiG on his tail.
-The re-appearance of his wingman on the MiG's tail then scared this one off.
-By that time Williams's plane was so damaged that he could not turn sideways anymore.
-Oriskany was therefore aligned with the plane, so he could land.
-After landing, his Panther was found to have 263 hits by cannon shells or fragments and was beyond repair.
-It was therefore pushed overboard.

-The engagement is little-known for two reasons.
-The US feared that publication of the incident could increase tensions with the Soviet Union.
-Another reason was the involvement of the US National Security Agency (NSA) – the existence of which was then top secret – in planning the mission; the MiGs were intercepted as a result of intelligence provided by the NSA.
-The four MiGs that were shot down were flown by Soviet Naval Aviation pilots: Russian sources confirmed Williams's claims, 40 years later, stating the pilots lost were Captains Belyakov and Vandalov, and Lieutenants Pakhomkin and Tarshinov.

-As the conflict progressed, Panthers became primarily tasked with ground attack missions.
-Attacks upon hostile anti-aircraft equipment were commonly conducted.
+As the conflict progressed, Panthers became primarily tasked with ground-attack missions.
+Attacks upon hostile antiaircraft (AA) equipment were commonly conducted.
 This was a risky mission type, with numerous Panthers being damaged or even lost to fire from the same ground batteries that they were seeking to neutralize.
 Furthermore, the danger posed by these systems increased over time as more capable AA apparatus was supplied to the North Korean force.
 Panthers also routinely undertook aerial reconnaissance missions over Korea.
 Starting in 1952, the Panther began to be supplemented by the newer Cougar derivative in the theatre.

 Future astronaut Neil Armstrong flew the F9F extensively during the Korean conflict, although he ejected from one of the aircraft after it was brought down by a wire strung across a valley in 1951.
 Future astronaut John Glenn and Boston Red Sox all-star baseball player Ted Williams also flew the F9F as Marine Corps pilots.